 In another one of the amazing coincidences in the Revolutionary War, there was a cannon outside of the Willets home.
 It was loaded with grapeshot.
 The powder box had been filled and there was a fuse stuck in it.
 Rebecca stepped up onto the stage of history and waited for the ship’s boat to get close to shore.
 When it was within range, so the story goes, she lit the fuse, which touched off the powder, and a few pounds of grapeshot hurtled through the air at the English rowboat.
 History has it that the grapeshot passed over the heads of the men in the boat, so there were no casualties.
 However, the rowboat was stopped in its approach to shore and turned around.
 The sailors likely wanted nothing to do with any more grapeshot.
 They rowed back to their ship.

-The supplies taken by the privateers from English merchantmen were saved.
+The supplies taken by American privateers from English merchantmen were saved.